WHAT TO SEE

 Tallinn’s beloved medieval churches are nearby, including the 14th-century Holy Spirit Church with its intricate, carved wood interior, Niguliste Church, now a museum of church art, and the gigantic, 13th-century Oleviste Church, once the tallest building in the world.
-It has its own tower to climb, for those who dare.
+It has its for those who dare.
 The Cathedral of St. Mary the Virgin, a short climb up Toompea hill, is filled with spectacular artwork and the elaborate coats of arms of Estonia's nobility.
 From here it's a short walk to the view platforms that look out over the rest of Old Town.

 If you have time for a history museum, the Tallinn City Museum, situated in a medieval dwelling that dates from the 14th century, is an excellent choice.
 The displays here show the development of the town from its very beginning to the present day.
 For an extensive overview of Estonian history in general, your best bet is the newly-revamped Estonian History Museum in the striking Great Guild Hall nearby.

 A nearly 2km stretch of medieval Town Wall protects Old Town, as do two massive cannon towers: Kiek in de Kök houses a museum on Tallinn’s defences and serves as the gateway to the fascinating Bastion Tunnels hidden under Toompea hill, while Fat Margaret’s Tower is home to the Estonian Maritime Museum.